ericzji/f5-agility-lab-puppet/docs/class1/module3/lab1.rst

 4. In the Name box, type a name.
 In our example, we use MicrosoftLync.
 5. From the Template list, select f5.microsoft_lync_server_2010.
 The new Lync template opens.

+..
+NOTE:: In step 5, click the checkbox *show deprecated templates*, and the template name showing up will be *f5.microsoft_lync_server_2010 (Deprecated)*

 **Configuring the iApp for Lync Front End Servers:**

 *Are you deploying this system for internal Front End services?*